np-n/cuda_setup_nvidia_gpu_docs/README.md

 driver   : backport-iwlwifi-dkms - distro free
 ```

-#### 2. Check  nvidia driver and cuda compatibility, and install the driver that is compatible to `cuda` version that you have required.
+#### 2. Check  nvidia driver and `cuda` compatibility, and install the driver that is compatible to `cuda` version that you have required.
 - https://docs.nvidia.com/deploy/cuda-compatibility/index.html, https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html
 - Driver installation example:
   - We want to use `cuda 10.x` and `cuda 11.x` for our GPU accelerated computing, after checking the driver-cuda compatibility, we found that driver version `>= 450.80.02*` is compatible to both `cuda 10.x` and `cuda 11.x`.
-  - Now, install nvidia-driver `nvidia-driver-470-server`
+  - let install nvidia-driver `nvidia-driver-470-server` from available list of drivers.
     - `sudo apt-get install nvidia-driver-470-server`
-#### 3. Now, restart the system and check the installed gpu driver
+#### 3. After completion of driver installation, let's restart the system and check the installed gpu driver
 ```
 nvidia-smi
 ```

-- From following `nivida-smi` output, we knew that nvidia-driver `470.182.03` is installed on our system.
+- Your output will look like follows.
+From output, we knew that nvidia-driver `470.182.03` is installed on our system.
+- It will show the higher cuda version having compatibility and gpu memory status.
 ```commandline
 Mon May 22 23:22:30 2023
 +-----------------------------------------------------------------------------+